2.3 Student Involvement in Decision-Making

 Part 1.
 Purpose

-To promote appropriate levels of student involvement in system, college, and university decision-making and to assure that student perspectives are considered.
+To promote student involvement in college, university, and system decision-making and to assure that student perspectives are considered.

 Part 2.
 Policy Statement

-1. At the system level, the student member(s) must be selected by the statewide student association(s).
+• At the system level, student representative(s) must be selected by the statewide student association(s).

-2. At the state college or university level, student members must be selected by the recognized campus student association(s).
+• At the college or university level, student representative(s) must be selected by the recognized campus student association(s).

 Part 4.
 Exceptions